ceyuanzou/kevinyuanzou.github.io/src/content/blog/blog_5th.md

 ---
-title: 5th
+title: Markdown Syntax
-description: None
+description: learn how to use Markdown to write!
-pubDate: June 11 2025
+pubDate: June 9 2025
 categories:
   - Study
 tags:
-  - Casual notes
+  - Markdown
 badge: By Kevin ZOU
 ---